101digital/product-comparison-component/README.md

 This lib also required some dependencies.
 Ignore any dependency if it already existed in your project.

-- The [react-native-theme-component](https://github.com/101digital/react-native-theme-component): Using for base theme styles
+- The Theme Component [react-native-theme-component](https://github.com/101digital/react-native-theme-component): Using for base theme styles

-- The [react-native-webview](https://github.com/react-native-webview/react-native-webview): View product information
+- The Webview [react-native-webview](https://github.com/react-native-webview/react-native-webview): View product information

-- The [react-native-linear-gradient](https://github.com/react-native-linear-gradient/react-native-linear-gradient): Show gradient background
+- The The linear gradient [react-native-linear-gradient](https://github.com/react-native-linear-gradient/react-native-linear-gradient): Show gradient background

 We're done!
 Now you can run your project.